kubeflow/website/content/docs/pipelines/pipelines-quickstart.md

     The sample supplies the values for the other parameters:

-  * region: The GCP geographical region in which the training and evaluaton data are stored.
+  * region: The GCP geographical region in which the training and evaluation data is stored.
   * train-data: Cloud Storage path to the training data.
   * eval-data: Cloud Storage path to the evaluation data.
   * schema: Cloud Storage path to a JSON file describing the format of the